Back to top

 2. Strengthening

-Building and maintaining strong muscles helps to support and take pressure off sore joints, strengthen bones and improve balance.
+Building and maintaining muscle strength helps to support and take pressure off sore joints, strengthen bones and improve balance.

 WebMD says muscle strengthening can come from lifting hand weights, using flexible tubing, even lifting a filled one-litre water bottle.